 Individual spiritual direction helps seminarians become more aware of Godís personal communication and respond by living in relationship with Him.
 Each seminarian is assigned a spiritual director and meets with him twice a month.
 His director will usually accompany him for his entire time at SJV.
 Our spiritual directors are trained in contemplative spiritual direction and according to the guidelines established by the United States Conference of Catholic Bishops.

-The rector of Saint John Vianney Seminary presents two Rector’s Conferences each year.
-Helod in the chapel on Sunday evenings, conference topics include community life, chastity, sainthood, vocational discernment, the nature of the Church, and service to others.
+The SJV rector presents two conferences each year.
+They are held in the chapel on Sunday evenings.
+Conference topics include community life, chastity, sainthood, vocational discernment, the nature of the Church and service to others.

-Each seminary class participates in 12 spiritual conferences per academic year.
+Each class participates in 12 spiritual conferences per academic year.
 Spiritual conferences are presented by staff priests and are designed to be sequential, building upon each other throughout the four years of college seminary.
+Topics include:

 In conjunction with The Saint Paul Seminary, Saint John Vianney participates in the annual Borromeo weekend.
 Always held in early November to commemorate the feast day of St. Charles Borromeo, this special event is based on the traditional 40 hours devotion.
 It begins on Friday evening with Mass in St. Thomas Aquinas Chapel, followed by a beautiful and dramatic candlelight procession to St. Mary's Chapel.
 For the next 40 hours, seminarians and the community gather for Eucharistic adoration.
 The weekend concludes with Mass on Sunday morning followed by a brunch.
 This highly anticipated event is an opportunity to build greater fraternity between the seminaries.